Current and Recent Research Projects

 Improving Earth Systems Governance through Purpose Ecosystems

-Business as usual is pushing the planet to the brink of environmental disaster: biodiversity is being lost at mass-extinction rates, agricultural systems are under strain and pollution of the air and sea has become an increasingly pressing threat to human health.
+Biodiversity is being lost at mass-extinction rates, agricultural systems are under strain and pollution of the air and sea has become an increasingly pressing threat to human health.
 Coupled with climate change, rising inequality and entrenched poverty, these interconnected sustainability issues are triggering social instability and conflict.
 Yet incremental approaches to pursuing sustainability are insufficient for delivering change at the speed and scale necessary.
 The aim of this project was to investigate the role and agency of purpose ecosystems in contributing to the United Nations Sustainable Development Goals and Earth System Governance.
 The project brought together researchers in Earth System Governance, equity, purpose ecosystems, sustainability and climate change.
 It developed a long term collaborative hub for future research and engagement based at the University of Warwick and the University of Monash, which jointly funded the project (PI Fred Dahlmann, CoIs Keith Hyams, Joao Paulo de Alberquerque £27,268).

 Why We Disagree about Resilience

 The concept of resilience is increasingly used in urban planning and disaster risk reduction.
 While resilience may appear consensual to some, disagreements exist regarding what urban resilience should look like.
 Some approaches to resilience focus on infrastructure and materials, whereas other approaches are more inclusive of social and environmental concerns.
 WhyDAR identified different ways in which urban resilience is understood while investigating the role of science, technology, ethics and expertise in the making of resilience strategies in the Global South.
 It examined key ethical questions arising from disagreement about conceptions to resilience, and asked what an equitable approach to resilience would look like in the face of this disagreement.
-The project was funded by the Global Challenges Research Fund (ESRC, AHRC and NERC) and was a collaboration between the University of Warwick, Kings College London, the University of Cape Town, Christian Aid (Philippines), and Konkuey Design Initiative (Kenya) (KCL PI Mark Pelling, Warwick CoI Keith Hyams, UCT CoI Gina Ziervogel £199,680).
+The project was funded by the ESRC, AHRC and NERC, and was a collaboration between the University of Warwick, Kings College London, the University of Cape Town, Christian Aid (Philippines), and Konkuey Design Initiative (Kenya) (KCL PI Mark Pelling, Warwick CoI Keith Hyams, UCT CoI Gina Ziervogel £199,680).

 Remedying Injustice in Indigenous Climate Adaptation Planning